-Exploring the 7th arrondissement of Paris (district) is to explore one of the grandest and well planned of all the Parisian districts.
-What it might lack in terms of after dark pleasures, it makes up for big time during the day.
+Exploring the 7th arrondissement of Paris (7th district) is to explore one of the grandest and well planned of all the Parisian neighborhoods.
+What it might lack in terms of after dark pleasures, it makes up for in grand fashion during the daytime.
 There’s probably no way you won’t set foot in this part of Paris.
 The Eiffel Tower is here after all.
 But this part of Paris has a lot more to see and if you’re asking yourself what is there to do in the 7th arrondissement, you’ve come to the right place.

 This part of Paris is not only home to famous attractions and historical sights, but it’s also home to quite a few government buildings and embassies.
 But like with every district in Paris, there’s a residential part as well, where you’ll find your cafes, markets, bistros and plenty of good vibes.
 It’s not as vibrant as the trendy Marais but I promise you it’s well worth the visit.
-Before heading to Paris, pick up your own copy of The Rough Guide To Paris (only $17 on Amazon), together with these neighborhood guides, it’ll be your best friend in The City of Lights.
+Before heading to Paris, pick up your copy of The Rough Guide To Paris, together with these neighborhood guides, it’ll be your best friend in The City of Lights.

 Where to start your visit of the 7th arrondissement?